facebookresearch/Multi-SpatialMLLM/README.md

 ## Data Engine
 ### Environment
-To set up the Conda environment for this our data engine, please follow these steps:
+To set up the Conda environment for our data engine, please follow these steps:

 1. Ensure you have [Anaconda](https://www.anaconda.com/products/distribution) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) installed.
 2. Clone this repository.